Gator at the Corkscrew Swamp Sanctuary in Southwest Florida

 Bird watching at Corkscrew Swamp Sanctuary in Southwest Florida

-In addition to over 200 bird species, turtles, alligators, otters, racoons, and Florida panthers also call the sanctuary home.
+In addition, turtles, alligators, otters, racoons, and Florida panthers also call the sanctuary home.

 The Boardwalk Trail